Create the root pair¶

 # chmod 400 private/ca.key.pem

-Create the root certificate
+Create the root certificate¶

-Use the root key (ca.key.pem) to create a root certificate (ca.cert.pem).
 Give the root certificate a long expiry date, such as twenty years.
-Once the root certificate expires, all certificates signed by the CA become invalid.
+Once the

 Warning

-Whenever you use the req tool, you must specify a configuration file to use with the -config option, otherwise OpenSSL will default to /etc/pki/tls/openssl.cnf.
+tool, you must specify a configuration file to

 # cd /root/ca